186 plants indexed. Showing 102 matching current filters.

 Sandesneben wastewater treatment plant in Schleswig-Holstein, Germany, serves about 2,841 people with advanced treatment.
 It discharges treated water into local waterways, supporting the region's environmental quality.

-Schafflund wastewater treatment plant in Schleswig-Holstein, Germany, serves about 4,400 people with advanced treatment.
-It discharges treated effluent into local watercourses, supporting the region's water quality.
+Krummesse wastewater treatment plant in Klempau, Schleswig-Holstein, Germany, serves about 3,100 people with advanced treatment.
+It discharges treated water into local waterways, supporting the region's environmental quality.

-Schenefeld wastewater treatment plant in Schleswig-Holstein, Germany, serves 2,500 people with advanced treatment.
-It discharges 398 m³/day of treated effluent, with a designed capacity of 3,800 m³/day.
+Gudow Krahenberg is an advanced wastewater treatment plant in Gudow, Schleswig-Holstein, Germany.
+It serves a population of 2,990 with a designed capacity of 4,500 m³/day.

-Suderbrarup wastewater treatment plant in Schleswig-Holstein, Germany, serves about 5,200 people with advanced treatment.
-It discharges treated effluent into local watercourses within the Baltic Sea catchment.
+Einhaus wastewater treatment plant in Schleswig-Holstein, Germany, serves about 5,300 people with advanced treatment.
+It discharges treated water into local waterways within the Elbe basin.